 It is tempting to complain in these ways but really, it's more fun if it works.
 That is, if it gets you where you need to be.
 If you have been truly wronged – that is, someone broke the law at your expense – then you need to skip this nonsense and speak with an attorney.
 If you have a legitimate case, pursue it.
 But don't waste your time writing to TV stations, CEOs, and the government agencies with more important things to do.
 I know a few readers will want to dispute all of the above.
 "A friend of a friend called and spoke with the CEO of GM and was awarded a brand new Corvette to replace a defective Cruze to 'make him go away.'"
 It didn't happen.
 Even factoring out the exaggeration and nonsense, it would still be a better play to pursue your legal remedies with the advice of an attorney.

 Steve Lehto has been practicing consumer protection and lemon law for 23 years in Michigan.
 He taught Consumer Protection at the University of Detroit Mercy School of Law for ten years and wrote The Lemon Law Bible.
 He also wrote Chrysler's Turbine Car: The Rise and Fall of Detroit's Coolest Creation and The Great American Jet Pack: The Quest for the Ultimate Individual Lift Device.
-Follow him on Twitter if you liked this post.
+Follow him on Twitter so as to not miss any future posts.
 Twitter: @stevelehto